davosmith/moodle-checklist/README.txt

 ==Changes==

+* 2014-01-15 - Fix compatibility of MS SQL with 2.6 version of plugin.
 * 2013-19-11 - Moodle 2.6 compatibility fixes (+ correction to this fix)
 * 2013-11-11 - Cope with empty section names
 * 2013-07-30 - Fix editing of item indents